jimbucktoo/survaid-ai-api/README.md

 ## Technologies

-- [Firebase](https://firebase.google.com/) - Firebase is a set of backend cloud computing services and application development platforms provided by Google.
-It hosts databases, services, authentication, and integration for a variety of applications, including Android, iOS, JavaScript, Node.js, Java, Unity, PHP, and C++.
+- [Flask](https://flask.palletsprojects.com/en/3.0.x/) - Flask is a micro web framework written in Python.
 - [Python](https://www.python.org/) - Python is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.

 ## Authors